Dev-Steven/fitness/README.md

-# Fitness Tracker
+# Welcome to Fitness Tracker!

-Fitness Tracker is web application that helps users keep track of their fitness progress.
-Users are able to add workouts which Fitness Tracker then beautifully displays information via a Pie Chart.
-Fitness Tracker also sums up your total calories and duration of all your workouts.
+Fitness Tracker is a web application that helps users keep track of their fitness progress.
+Users are able to add workouts by filling out a simple form.
+This form requests information about the name, the total calories burned and the total duration of that workout.
+Fitness Tracker then uses this provided information to display details about each workout and totals from all your workouts, it even beautifully displays how diverse your workouts are via a pie chart!

 ## Technology and Tools